renaissance-publishing/renaissance/content/chapters/25-common-hazards.md

 For another, they don't make a lot of sense if you think about them.
 Who builds them?
 Who maintains them?
 Who resets them?
 How do they last decades or centuries?
 Why not just use a conventional garrison?
 Why risk your own garrison falling victim to them?

-Nevertheless, they are such a fixture of fantasy RPGs that we cannot realistically expect GMs to completely dispense with them.
+Nevertheless, they are such a fixture of fantasy RPGs and we cannot realistically expect GMs to completely dispense with them.
-So, we present her a list of common "fantasy dungeon traps"—and we beg the reader's forgiveness if we cannot quite bring ourselves to take these silly things seriously.
+So, we present here a list of common "fantasy dungeon traps"—and we beg the reader's forgiveness if we cannot quite bring ourselves to take these silly things seriously.

 #### Blocky-Crushy